jonathanruiz/miami-neighborhood-map/README.md

 This responsive app is a neighborhood map of Miami, Florida with a few of the best (by opinion) restaurants to visit.
 It was built using React throught the `create-react-app` package, the Google Maps API and the FourSquare API.

+## Demo

+If you want to see the app in action, you can check it through this [website](https://miami-neighborhood.netlify.com/).

+NOTE: It may not work entirely because the Foursquare API may have reached its quota limit.

 ## Getting Started

 ### Prerequisites